Joint modeling of wind speed and wind direction through a conditional approach

 \subsection{Design}

 In this simulation study we mimic the joint distribution of wind speed and direction at three different locations presented in Section \ref{application}.
-Specifically, at each location the true data generating mechanism is estimated using the output from a regional climate model (see Sec.~ \ref{application} for more details) by the followings: \begin{enumerate} \item Fit a bivariate Normal mixture distribution to $\{(u_{i},v_{i})\}_{i=1}^{n}$ of the model output.
-We purposely specify the data generating mechanism under the Cartesian coordinates to assess the flexibility of our conditional approach.
-The bivariate normal mixture fitting is done using the \texttt{mclust()} function from the \citep{mclust} package in \texttt{R} \citep{R}. \item Transform the fitted bivariate normal mixture distribution to $[R, \Phi]$ distribution and compute the distribution of wind direction $[\Phi]$ and the conditional distribution $[R|\Phi]$. \end{enumerate}
+Specifically, at each location the true data generating mechanism is estimated using the output from a regional climate model (see Section~ \ref{application} for more details) by the followings: \begin{enumerate} \item Fit a bivariate Normal mixture distribution to $\{(u_{i},v_{i})\}_{i=1}^{n}$ of the model output.
+We purposely specify the data generating mechanism under the Cartesian coordinates to assess the flexibility of our conditional approach specified under the polar coordinates.
+The bivariate normal mixture fitting is done using the \texttt{mclust()} function from the \texttt{mclust} package \citep{mclust} in \texttt{R} \citep{R}. \item Transform the fitted bivariate normal mixture distribution to $[R, \Phi]$ distribution and compute the distribution of wind direction $[\Phi]$ and the conditional distribution $[R|\Phi]$. \end{enumerate}

 For each location we generate 500 replicates, each having a sample size of 7360 wind speed and wind direction data points, corresponding to 3-hourly wind data of one season (assuming 92 days per season) over the course of 10 years.
-To evaluate the performance in estimating \textit{changes} in the directional wind speed distribution, we apply the above steps to the model output for both historical and future scenario (see Sec.~\ref{application} for further details) to compute their differences. \texttt{BWHR} and \texttt{PBQR} are fitted to these simulated data to assess the estimation performance (see Sec.~\ref{sec:Est_preformance}).
+To evaluate the performance in estimating \textit{changes} in the directional wind speed distribution, we apply the above steps to the model output for both historical and future scenario (see Section~\ref{application} for further details) to compute their differences. \texttt{BWHR}, \texttt{AL} method and \texttt{PBQR} are fitted to these simulated data and the estimated quantiles are subtracted to assess the estimation performance (see Section~\ref{sec:Est_preformance}).